Be the Best You to Be the Best Grandparent

 - Got certified as a life and weight loss coach (business number two after 50)

-- Started a second website with my daughter
+- Started a second website, Granny’s in the Kitchen, with my daughter

 Believe me, I was NOT like this in my 20’s, 30’s, or 40’s!
 I was afraid to try stuff and often quit way too soon.